SamiGul2005/Python-Basics-/README.md

 # Python-Basics-
 These are my codes from when I was learning python.
-Now they serve as a quick way to revise familiar concepts and syntax.
-I've made these files specifically for the purpose of my revision of concepts as i've bombarded them with comments of elaborate explanations.